Mainland China reports 19 new confirmed cases of coronavirus

 The death toll from the outbreak in China reached 3,136 as of the end of Monday, up by 17 from the previous day.

-The central province of Hubei, the epicenter of the outbreak, reported 17 new deaths, all of which were in the provincial capital of Wuhan.
+The central province of Hubei, the epicentre of the outbreak, reported 17 new deaths, all of which were in the provincial capital of Wuhan.
+(Reporting by Ryan Woo and Yilei Sun; Editing by Christian Schmollinger)